ujwalbvs/DeepSpeech/README.md

 Batch Size functionality still under construction

 Use the following script rather than running the above command, need to pass in various arguments:
 Data Directory Location
 Output Directory Location
-Scripts Location(For running the initialization script DeepSpeech Folder Location(For running the main ./evaluate.pt)
+Scripts Location(For running the initialization script
+DeepSpeech Folder Location(For running the main ./evaluate.pt)

 ./git\_repo/DeepSpeech/extraction/scripts/prepare\_and\_run.sh ~/data/final\_corpora/ ~/output/ ~/git\_repo/DeepSpeech/extraction/scripts/ ~/git\_repo/DeepSpeech/

+NOTE:
-NOTE: Directories arguments should end with /
+Directories arguments should end with /
+Assumes that venv is set up at /tmp as mentioned in the REDAME by Mozilla below

 # Project DeepSpeech